Your network username and password are used to access important systems such as your email account, UAL computers and Moodle.

 If you haven't received this email and have firmly accepted your offer and met any conditions, please check the Junk folder.

-If you have checked the above but still haven’t received it, please contact:
+If you have checked the above but still haven’t received it, please contact us through the UAL Portal using the Contact Us button in your My Application(s) tab.

 Current or returning students